snp-technologies/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ```
     <img src="images/stepbystep/media/snp-image12.png" alt="On the Azure Deployment configuration panel, Override template parameters is highlighted." title="Override template parameters" width="500">

+    > Note that the **Deployment mode** is set to "Incremental", which handles deployments as incremental updates to the resource group.
+It leaves resources unchanged that exist in the resource group but are not specified in the template.
+We will keep this default value.

 ### Task 3: Add a SQL password variable

 1. You may have noticed that we have not yet set a value for our SQL admin password.
 Since this is a secret, we want to take more care to protect the information.
 Using the **azuredeploy.parameters.json** or **Override template parameters** text area options would expose the secret as plain text, which of course is not desirable.